Zinostick/alx-system_engineering-devops/0x01-shell_permissions/README.md

-printing the username of the current user
+all the groups the current user is part of